The Bible’s Satanic Verses: Hell, Torture, Slavery, Sex Slavery, Infanticide,

 infanticide, matricide, genocide, ethnic cleansing, the stoning of children to death

-for misdemeanors and of girls for not bleeding on their wedding nights?
+for misdemeanors and the coldblooded murder of girls for not bleeding on their wedding nights?

 Christianity is based on the credibility and authority of the Bible, and yet the Bible is far worse than Hitler’s Mein Kampf in

 numerous passages.
-These are just three terrible examples, out of
+These are just a few terrible examples, out of

 many that I could cite: